Independent Experiments

 Plant a Seed

 Learn how to grow a plant.
 Save seeds from fruits, vegetables, and flowers.
 Gather acorns and pine cones.
 Do not buy potting soil or commercial fertilizer.
 Any dirt will do.
 Do not buy a pot.
 Use any container you can find.
 Knock a hole in the bottom of the container or the plant will drown.
 Start a compost box.
 Trees eventually can be planted in parks and so-called 'waste' areas.
 In dry climates, you might have to water trees several times in the summer for two or three years.
 Expect casualties.
-Consult with park employees.
+Dare to consult with park employees.
 Educate yourself.
-Plant bird seed and grow birds.
+Become a guerilla farmer.
+Grow birds.

 Kill your TV